 If you need a break from castles and cathedrals (we know, Ireland has a lot of them) head over to the Belfast Zoo for a fun and relaxing afternoon.
 They have over 130 different species from African primates to American reptiles.
 One of the city’s biggest attractions, though, is its location—it’s high up in the hills above Belfast, so wear your walking shoes and be prepared to trek!

-If you’re looking for authentic things to do in Ireland, this should definitely be high up on your list!
-Belfast has great nightlife and some super unique pubs—ranging from the old, to the trendy, to the just plain weird.
+If you’re looking for authentic things to do in Ireland, this should definitely be high on your list!
+Belfast has great nightlife and some super unique pubs—ranging from the old to the trendy, to the just plain weird.
 We’d recommend starting out at the Crown Liquor Saloon, an ornate Victorian pub that looks exactly like it did in the 19th century.
 Where you go from there is up to you—just remember that no one knows the city’s pubs like its residents, so connect with a Belfast local for help planning your ideal pub crawl.

 Open since 1895, the Grand Opera House is a gorgeous historic theater in the center of Belfast.
 It was used as a cinema through the ’60s and ’70s, but today you can go there to catch a play or musical.
 Make sure you check what’s showing and buy your tickets ahead of time—this is one of Belfast’s top attractions.
 Not interested in theater?
 You can also take a tour of the building and learn about its history without seeing a show.